-We have contracted Institutional Shareholder Services (ISS) as proxy voting agent for the MAS Wholesale Australasian Equities Fund and the MAS Wholesale International Equities Fund, which are MAS Wholesale Investment Funds that the Scheme invests into.
+We have contracted Institutional Shareholder Services (ISS) as proxy voting agent for the MAS Wholesale Australasian Equities Fund and the MAS Wholesale International Equities Fund, which are MAS Wholesale Funds that the Scheme invests into.

-ISS is delegated by us to vote on behalf of the MAS Wholesale Investment Funds in accordance with ISS' Socially Responsible proxy voting guidelines.
+ISS is delegated by us to vote on behalf of the MAS Wholesale Investment Funds in accordance with ISS's Socially Responsible Investment proxy voting guidelines.

-Additional information about ISS's proxy voting guidelines is available on their website at issgovernance.com/policy-gateway/iss-global-voting-principles
+Additional information about ISS's proxy voting guidelines is available on their website.
+Please refer to the SRI International Voting Guidelines document under Specialty Policies at issgovernance.com/policy-gateway/voting-policies.